jodal/pyspotify/docs/installation.rst

 The `Mopidy <https://mopidy.com/>`_ project runs its own APT archive which includes pyspotify built for:

-- Debian stretch (oldstable), which also works for Ubuntu 16.04 LTS.
+- Debian 9 (Stretch), which also works for Ubuntu 18.04 LTS.
-- Debian buster (stable), which also works for Ubuntu 18.04 LTS and newer.
+- Debian 10 (Buster), which also works for Ubuntu 19.10 and newer.

 The packages are available for multiple CPU architectures: i386, amd64, armel, and armhf (compatible with Raspbian and all Raspberry Pi models).